zachmonari/zachmonari/README.md

 - 👋 Hi, I’m @zachmonari
 - 👀 I’m interested in back-end developing and database management.
-- 🌱 I’m currently learning java as a programming language.
+- 🌱 I’m currently learning python as a programming language.
 - 💞️ I’m looking to collaborate on these areas of programming and enhance my skills.
 - 📫 Reach me via my email zachmonari002@gmail.com